 - Organisations seeking to process data relying on parental consent

-- Where the processing is necessary for the performance of a contract.
+- Situations where organisations wish to rely on the processing being necessary for the performance of a contract.

 2. What does 'legitimate interests' mean?